 A lack of these three essential ingredients in our skin causes it to sag, dry out, and develop lines, folds, and wrinkles.
 Here’s where fillers step in: When injected into lines and wrinkles, fillers containing hyaluronic acid (Restylane, Belotero and Juvederm), synthetics (Radiesse) or collagen (Zyderm) add volume to the air, essentially filling in the hollowed depression.
 Dermal fillers of varying thickness and substance target a variety of problems, from delicate fine lines to deep smile lines.
 Hyaluronic acid fillers tend to last anywhere from 9 to 12 months, whereas synthetic fillers can last 12 to 14 months and address deeper, more stubborn areas.

-While all dermal fillers tend to have similar side effects, like redness, bruising and swelling at the injection site, hyaluronic acid tends to be considered the safest while collagen has been known to cause allergic reactions and synthetics can cause disfigurement if not administered correctly. **(Reminder: Always consult with your professional about potential side effects.)
+While all dermal fillers tend to have similar side effects, like redness, bruising and swelling at the injection site, hyaluronic acid tends to be considered the safest while collagen has been known to cause allergic reactions and synthetics can cause disfigurement if not administered correctly.
+There are serums formulated with hyaluronic acid, like SLMD's Hyaluronic Acid Serum, a combination hydrator containing Hyaluronic Acid and Squalane, if you're looking for some quick and easy plumping and filling, instead of injections.

 Why use facial fillers?